The Greatest Story Ever Told: Filming

 Although filming was initially scheduled to last 20 weeks, the production fell behind schedule due to several reasons.
 By December 1962, a severe blizzard near the Colorado River brought heavy snowfall onto the set.
 Stevens refused to postpone shooting until the spring and grabbed a shovel to clear the snow, and ordered the cast and crew to do the same.
 As customary on his previous films, Stevens ordered more than 30 different camera setups and filmed multiple takes of numerous scenes.
 Charlton Heston, who was portraying John the Baptist, explained, "Stevens would do two or three [takes], but he would devise more different angles from which to cover than you'd think possible.
 You'd finish a day's work on a scene confident that there was no other possible coverage, yet find yourself there a day or two longer while George explored further ideas."

 Meanwhile, interior studio filming was shot at the Desilu Culver Studios for nine weeks from June 6 to July 31, 1963.
 There, forty-seven sets were constructed to represent Jerusalem.
-In June 1963, cinematographer William C. Mellor died of a heart attack during production; Loyal Griggs, who had won an Academy Award for his cinematography on Stevens's 1953 Western classic Shane, was brought in to replace him.
+In 1963, cinematographer William C. Mellor died of a heart attack during production; Loyal Griggs, who had won an Academy Award for his cinematography on Stevens's 1953 Western classic Shane, was brought in to replace him.

 By the summer of 1963, Stevens had met with Arthur B. Krim, the chairman of United Artists, and agreed to allow other directors to direct several sequences so the film would be finished.
 Fred Zinnemann contacted David Lean, asking if he would consider directing second unit for two sequences.
 Lean accepted the offer, to which Stevens suggested he direct the Nativity scenes.
 Lean declined but he decided to direct the scenes with Herod the Great.
 Lean cast Claude Rains as Herod the Great.
 Jean Negulesco instead filmed sequences in the Jerusalem streets and the Nativity scenes.